ahaffg/slothsnap/README.md

 ### User Demographic
 The game is aimed at young children or children who recieve additional learning support.
 The game will allow a user to continue playing until they complete the game so that they are not disheartened if they do not complete the game within a certain time or within a certain ammount of moves.
 ### User Stories
-Initially this game has been designed for my son (6 years) however, down the line, other younger children or neurodivergent people who would like a way to exersize and develop their short term memry muscles may benefit from the game too
+Initially this game has been designed for my son (6 years) however, down the line, other younger children or neurodivergent people who would like a way to exersize and develop their short term memory muscles may benefit from the game too
 #### New players
 As a new user I want to:
 -	Familiarise myself with the game and complete the game
 #### Returning players
 As a returning user I want to:
--	Complete the game in a decreasing amount of time
+-	Complete the game in a decreasing amount of guesses.
 -	Try harder levels with more cards to remember.
 As a regular user I want to:
 -	Have a bilingual option to the game.